LaunchCodeEducation/lchs/src/chapters/classes-and-objects/why-use-objects.rst

 Using objects sounds similar to what we did in the :ref:`Modules chapter <modules-index>`.
-However, unlike the external module files, objects get created as they are needed and *only when the program runs*.
+However, unlike the external module files, objects are created as they are needed and *only when the program runs*.

 Objects Copy Real World Thinking
 --------------------------------

 As we shift our thinking towards using objects, it helps to create a mental picture that connects how we want to code with some real life examples.
-In the world around us, we interact with objects all the time, like cars, phones, pets, and our friends.
+In the world around us, we interact with objects all the time.
+Think of things like cars, phones, refrigerators, etc.

 Each of these objects has a set of properties that describe it, and each object can perform different actions.